ffont/push2-python/README.md

 **Setting action handlers for buttons, encoders, pads and the touchstrip**

 You can easily set action handlers that will trigger functions when the physical pads, buttons, encoders or the touchtrip are used.
 You do that by adding **Python decorators** to the functions that will be triggered in each case.
-These are the available decorators:
+The available decorators and the arguments that must be present in the decorated functions are [described here](https://github.com/ffont/push2-python/blob/master/push2_python/__init__.py#L128).

+**Set pad and button colors**
+TODO (for now see code examples below which should be useful enough to get you started)

+**Interface with the display**
+TODO (for now see code examples below which should be useful enough to get you started)

 ## Code examples